Master of Arts (MA) Psychotherapy

 Career Opportunities

-• Private Practice following admission to a professional body
+• Private Practice (following professional body admission)

 Fees

-The course fees for the next academic year are €5,390 per annum.
-This covers the cost of tuition, registration and examinations.
+The course fees for the next academic year are €5,490 per annum.

 You can also contact our admissions team who would be happy to discuss the options available for you.